benmbutler/powdR/README.md

 The powdR Shiny app
 -------------------

 To run `powdR` via the shiny app, use `run_powdR()`.
 This loads the application in your default web browser.
-The application has six tabs:
+The application has seven tabs:

 1.  **Reference Library Builder:** Allows you to create and export a `powdRlib` reference library from two .csv files: one for the XRPD measurements, and the other for the ID, name and reference intensity ratio of each pattern.
 2.  **Reference Library Viewer:** Facilitates quick inspection of the phases within a `powdRlib` reference library.